geveh/ReportingBias/README.md

 # ReportingBias

-This repository contains the source codes
+This repository contains two scripts, one to preprocess a raw data table of reported GLOFs (*preprocessing.R*), and a second one (*assessing_bias*) that
-- to estimate temporal and regional trends in reported GLOFs,
+- estimates temporal and regional trends in reported GLOFs;
-- to estimate GLOF trends from the predictors 'annual air temperatures' and 'research activity', and
+- estimates GLOF trends from the predictors 'annual air temperatures' and 'research activity'; and
-- to hind- and forecast GLOF counts, based on these two predictors.
+- hind- and forecasts annual GLOF counts, based on these two predictors.

-The codes are written in the statistical programming language R (https://www.r-project.org/) and run from the Graphical User Interface RStudio (https://rstudio.com) under a Microsoft Windows 10 operating system.
+The codes are written in the statistical programming language **R** (https://www.r-project.org/) and run from the Graphical User Interface **RStudio** (https://rstudio.com) under a Microsoft Windows 10 operating system.
-Please install both R and RStudio on your machine.
+Please install both **R and RStudio** on your machine.

-The R codes also depend on a number of packages.
+The R codes also depend on a number of packages, listed at the beginning of both scripts.
 Please install those before running the codes.
 The comments within the scripts provide further details on model dependencies and usage of functions.

+## Scripts

+### preprocessing.R

+Script to obtain annual statistics of

+- GLOF counts by dam type;
+- glaciological research activity;
+- temperature; and
+- precipitation

+from the original Open-Office spreadsheet 'Global_GLOF_database_2021_06_09.ods', available at this page (see more description in section **Input data**.
+The scripts produces the R-Data object 'regional_glof_stats.rds', which is already available on this page.

+### assessing_bias.R

 ## Input data